-A great way to use the Library is to come in, poke around, see what catches your interest and check it out.
+A great way to use the Library is to come in, see what catches your interest and check it out.
 Or maybe you know what title you want, are researching a specific subject, or your time is limited.
 Either way this basic orientation will help get you started,

 The Main Room